oracle-devrel/oci-developer-incubator-webapp/2a_mixmatch/terraform/README.md

-# Deployment Path: Mix and Match
+# Deployment Path: Mix and Match (Click to Deploy)

 ## How It Works